 - Ceramic sinks tend to come in styles most suited to period homes.
 However, they are prone to staining and chipping, but still a good choice if properly cared for.

-Luxurious tiles are an obvious way to lift the look of a budget kitchen.
+Kitchen splashbacks needn't be expensive but, since they cover a large area of wall, will make a big impact.
+Beautiful tiles are an obvious way to lift the look of a budget kitchen – and needn't be expensive.
 Use hand-finished tiles sparingly to give an artisan look to the space.
 You can then use less-expensive tiles for greater expanses.
 Try mixing in plain tiles in two or three different tones, such as grey or sage with cream, for a characterful country look.

 Stainless steel or glass splashbacks are easy to clean and add interest to a tiled wall.
 Kitchen suppliers have a number available, but consider looking online too.
 Some companies provide made-to-measure splashbacks at a fraction of the cost you would expect.